LilacMeteorObservatory/MetDetPy/readme.md

 ## Release Version

+We provide release versions of MetDetPy for common platforms (including Windows, macOS and Linux).
+Also, you can build it yourself with `pyinstaller` or `nuitka` (see [Package python codes to executables](#package-python-codes-to-executables)).

-MetDetPy works as the backend of the Meteor Master since version 1.2.0.
+Besides, MetDetPy works as the backend of the Meteor Master since version 1.2.0.
 You can get MeteorMaster(Windows release) version from:

 * [Photohelper.cn](https://www.photohelper.cn/MeteorMaster)
 * [Baidu NetDisk](https://pan.baidu.com/s/1B-O8h4DT89y_u1_YKXKGhA) (Access Code: jz01)

-We are planning to provide release versions of MetDetPy for other platforms (like macOS and Linux).
-Before which you can build it with `pyinstaller` (see [Package python codes to executables](#package-python-codes-to-executables)).

 ## Requirements